microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-filtering.md

 ---
 title: "User selection and filtering capabilities in Microsoft Graph Data Connect"
-description: "Describes how to use Microsoft Graph Data Connect to select users to extract data for and filter the data returned."
+description: "Learn how to use Microsoft Graph Data Connect to select users that you want to extract data for and include filters to limit the data returned."
 author: "fercobo-msft"
 ms.localizationpriority: high
 ms.prod: "data-connect"